dileepdail/Struts2-Project/README.md

 4. Change Content directory to web
 5. Check generate web.xml
 6. Add custom user library for Struts JARs
-  a.
-Click right click on project
+  1. Click right click on project
-  b.
-Select properties
+  2. Select properties
-  c.
-Select Java Build Path
+  3. Select Java Build Path
-  d.
-Click on Libraries TAB from top
+  4. Click on Libraries TAB from top
-  e.
-Select Add libraries on right
+  5. Select Add libraries on right
-  f.
-Select User library from list
+  6. Select User library from list
-  g.
-Click new
+  7. Click new
-  h.
-Enter name.
+  8. Enter name.
 Eg. Struts2
-  i.
-Add JARS from dwonload folder from Struts website.
+  9. Add JARS from dwonload folder from Struts website.
 Can select all
-  j.
-Apply and close all
+  10. Apply and close all